How to Interview Your Parents (Questions + A Simple Plan)

 Make it feel easy (not formal)

 Use a reason that feels true to you.
-You could say you are doing it so the grandkids can know their story, as part of a family history project, or to create a special gift for their anniversary or a milestone birthday.
+You could say you're doing it "so the grandkids can know your story," as part of a family history project, or to create a special gift for their anniversary or a big birthday.

 Send a low-pressure text or email